Deepa-Tilwani/Deepa-Tilwani/README.md

-- 👋 Hi, I’m @Deepa-Tilwani
+- 👋 Hi, I’m Deepa Tilwani.
-- 👀 I’m interested in neuroscience, artifical intelligence, machine learning, data science.
+- 👀 I’m interested in neuroscience, artifical intelligence, machine learning and data analysis.
-- 🌱 I’m currently learning signal processing, deep learning.
+- 🌱 I’m currently learning signal processing and deep learning.
-- 💞️ I’m looking to collaborate on neuroscience using artifical intelligence or deep learning, any medical research options using image clasification.
+- 💞️ I’m looking to collaborate in neuroscience using artifical intelligence or deep learning, any medical research options using image clasification.
-- 📫 How to reach me tilwanideepa2@gmail.com
+- 📫 How to reach me --- tilwanideepa2@gmail.com

 <!---
 Deepa-Tilwani/Deepa-Tilwani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.